nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `list`, `exit` and `clear`) will be ignored.<br>
   e.g. if the command specifies `list 123`, it will be interpreted as `list`.

+* All available inputs of priority tags are `LOW/MEDIUM/HIGH`.
+The application only accept these inputs as valid inputs and will throw an error if other inputs are entered

 </div>